-California's North Coast AVA is vast, and covers more than 3 million acres (1.2 million ha) of the five counties immediately north of San Francisco Bay.
-This area is home to some of the most valuable viticultural real estate in California, the United States and arguably the entire New World.
-Names such as Napa Valley, Sonoma Valley, Stags Leap, Oakville, Russian River, Alexander Valley and Carneros – the aristocracy of American wine – all fall within the boundaries of the North Coast viticultural area.
+California's North Coast AVA is vast, covering more than 3 million acres (1.2 million ha) of land to the north of San Francisco.
+Its large size should not be taken as an indicator of low quality or a lack of regional identity, however – the area is home to some of the wine world's most valuable and distinctive real estate.
+The Napa Valley, Sonoma Valley, Russian River, Stags Leap and Carneros districts – the aristocracy of American wine – are all located here in the North Coast.

-It is hard to sum up the geological and climatic qualities of such a large area, but there are a small number of generalisations that hold true for all North Coast vineyards.
-Because it is a mountainous, largely coastal region, summer temperatures here are significantly lower, and the winters noticeably milder, than further inland.
+It is impossible to give a concise, cover-all description of geology and climate for such a large area, but there are a few generalizations true of all North Coast vineyards.
+As can be expected in a mountainous region close to the coast of a vast ocean, summer temperatures here are significantly lower (and winters noticeably milder) than those experienced further inland.
 Cooling coastal breezes, refreshing fog and crisp mountain air are all key ingredients of the North Coast terroir.
-Each of these helps in some way to balance out the one constant that affects all vineyards here: warm, bright Californian sunshine.
+Each of these helps in some way to balance out the one constant that affects all vineyards here: warm, bright California sunshine.

 The grape varieties grown around the North Coast are the same as those grown all over California as a whole.
 The obvious king and queen here are Cabernet Sauvignon and Chardonnay, which together make up roughly half of all plantings.
 Other significant varieties include Zinfandel (in warmer areas) Pinot Noir (in cooler areas), Merlot and Sauvignon Blanc.